weblate/qTox_enhanced-1/doc/user_manual_en.md

 Contact details can be accessed by right-clicking on a contact and picking the `Show details` option.

-Some of the informations listed are:
+Some of the information listed are:

 - avatar
 - name